AtifMahmoodRajpoot007/QA-Portfolio/Resume.md

 ## 🧑‍💼 Professional Summary

-Detail-oriented QA Engineer with proven expertise in manual testing for web and mobile applications.
-Skilled in designing detailed test cases and executing regression, smoke, and UAT testing in Agile/Scrum environments.
-Played a key role in delivering high-quality AI, blockchain, and e-commerce products by identifying critical bugs and improving release stability.
-Strong collaborator with cross-functional teams, focused on driving product quality across the SDLC.
+Detail-oriented QA Engineer with proven expertise in manual testing of web and mobile applications across diverse domains.Skilled in designing high-coverage test cases and executing regression, smoke, and UAT testing within Agile/Scrum frameworks.Experienced with modern QA tools, including Testim for UI automation, enabling broader test coverage and minimizing manual regression effort.Contributed to the successful delivery of AI, blockchain, and e-commerce products by identifying critical defects and supporting stable releases.Highly collaborative, with a strong focus on quality at every stage of the SDLC through clear documentation and cross-functional coordination.

 ---